Category Archives: Saxe-Coburg and Gotha

 The couple was married on July 15, 1909, in Coburg.
 A civil ceremony was held at Schloss Rosenau, followed by a Catholic Ceremony at St. Augustine’s Church, and a Lutheran ceremony at Schloss Callenberg.
 Unlike her cousin, Victoria Eugenie, Beatrice chose not to convert to Catholicism before her marriage.
 She did later convert in 1913.

 Because of the difference in religion, there was dissent within the Spanish government.
 While King Alfonso XIII of Spain personally encouraged and supported the marriage, the government would not allow him to give formal consent.
 Therefore, upon marriage, the couple was banished from Spain, and Alfonso was stripped of his honors and titles, including that of Infante of Spain.
-They settled in Coburg until 1912 when they were permitted to return to Spain, and Alfonso’s titles and honors were restored.
+They lived in Coburg until 1912, when they were permitted to return to Spain, and Alfonso’s titles and honors were restored.
 Beatrice and Alfonso had three sons:

-• Infante Alvaro (1910-1997) – married Carla Parodi-Delfino, had issue
+• Infante Alvaro (1910 – 1997) – married Carla Parodi-Delfino, had issue

-• Infante Alonso (1912-1936) – killed in action during the Spanish Civil War, unmarried, no issue
+• Infante Alonso (1912 – 1936) – killed in action during the Spanish Civil War, unmarried, no issue

-• Infante Ataúlfo (1913-1974) – unmarried, no issue
+• Infante Ataúlfo (1913 – 1974) – unmarried, no issue

-In the following years, the Spanish monarchy was overthrown and the country was thrown into Civil War.
+In the following years, the Spanish monarchy was overthrown, and the country was thrown into civil war.
 Beatrice’s second son Alonso was killed in action, and the family lost their properties.
 Initially exiled to England, they eventually returned to Spain in 1937, and settled at a new estate, El Botánico, in Sanlúcar de Barrameda, where they would live for the rest of their lives.
 Beatrice died on July 13, 1966, at El Botánico.
 She is buried with her husband at the Convent of Capuchin Fathers in Sanlúcar de Barrameda, Spain.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.